- What are overprotective parents

 Parents’ brains are wired to protect their offspring.

-But when taken to the extremes and the level of risks do not match the extent of protection, overprotection will do more harm than good.
+But when taken to the extremes and the level of risks does not match the extent of protection, overprotection will do more harm than good.

 Signs Of Overprotective Parents